Gossypol: Contraception

 A 1929 investigation in Jiangxi showed correlation between low fertility in males and use of crude cottonseed oil for cooking.
 The compound causing the contraceptive effect was determined to be gossypol.

 In the 1970s, the Chinese government began researching the use of gossypol as a contraceptive.
 Their studies involved over 10,000 subjects, and continued for over a decade.
-They concluded gossypol provided reliable contraception, could be taken orally as a tablet, and did not upset men's balance of hormones.
+They concluded that gossypol provided reliable contraception, could be taken orally as a tablet, and did not upset men's balance of hormones.

 However, gossypol also had serious flaws.
-The studies also discovered an abnormally high rate of hypokalemia among subjects.
-Hypokalemia (low blood potassium levels) causes symptoms of fatigue, muscle weakness, and at its most extreme, paralysis.
-In addition, about 7% of subjects reported effects on their digestive systems, and about 12% had increased fatigue.
+The studies also discovered an abnormally high rate (0.75%) of hypokalemia (low blood potassium levels) among subjects.
+Hypokalemia causes symptoms of fatigue, muscle weakness, and at its most extreme, paralysis.
+In addition, about 7% of subjects reported effects on their digestive systems, about 12% had increased fatigue, some subjects experienced impotence or reduced libido, and 9.9% became irreversibly infertile, apparently associated with longer treatment and greater total dose of gossypol.
 Most subjects recovered after stopping treatment and taking potassium supplements.
 The same study showed taking potassium supplements during gossypol treatment did not prevent hypokalemia in primates.
 The potassium deficiency may also be a result of the Chinese diet or genetic predisposition.

 In the mid-1990s, the Brazilian pharmaceutical company Hebron announced plans to market a low-dose gossypol pill called Nofertil, but the pill never came to market.
 Its release was indefinitely postponed due to unacceptably high rates of permanent infertility.
 5% to 25% of the men remained azoospermic up to a year after stopping treatment.

 Researchers have suggested gossypol might make a good noninvasive alternative to surgical vasectomy.